 You are probably no stranger to Onigiri.
 It is considered a portable dish of the Japanese.
 You just need to go to convenience stores and wait for a few minutes to have an onigiri for breakfast.

 It is also known by various names, such as “nigirimeshi”, “omusubi”, or “rice balls”.
-The triangular or cylindrical rice balls wrapped in seaweed pieces with tuna or teriyaki chicken fillings are a great choice when there is not much time.
+The triangular or cylindrical rice balls wrapped in dried seaweed (nori) with tuna or teriyaki chicken fillings are a great choice when there is not much time.

 If you travel to Japan during the summer, you will have the opportunity to enjoy unagi no kabayaki with the best and definitive flavor.
 This unique dish has been around since the Edo period.